African Safari Photography Adventure

 This afternoon we had good sightings of hyena at a den with babies.
 Dan said their vehicle also encountered the largest male leopard they have ever seen.
 It had one full belly and looked like it could be the size of a tiger!
 Big Kitty!

 Tonight we were surprised by the Mara Intrepid staff with a bush dinner – after drinks in the lounge we proceeded to walk with a flashlight through the pathways out to a special area down near the river.
 There were tables all set up beautifully with candles lit and a pit fire nearby.
 There we had a private BBQ with chefs and all…very nice evening.

 Today we left the Mara Intrepids and moved to another area of the Mara to Mara Serena Safari Lodge.
 We did a game drive to Serena that was about 50 km away.
 We had a great photo shoot with 11 lions, all were different ages including 2 big males.
 They were all walking together across an open area – our vehicles would move ahead, position ourselves – shoot until they went past us then reposition.

-This morning many had the opportunity to see the Black Rhino, it is very endangered and the last on the list of the “big 5” to spot.
-The sighting was from a distance for most but Black Rhinos are the mean ones so distance is not so bad 🙂 They are usually the ones that will charge a vehicle and often live in the forests verses large grassy plains like the white rhino.
+This morning many had the opportunity to see the black rhino, it is very endangered and the last on the list of the “big 5” to spot.
+The sighting was from a distance for most but black rhinos are the mean ones so distance is not so bad 🙂 They are usually the ones that will charge a vehicle and often live in the forests versus large grassy plains like the white rhino.
 There was also a trio of young male cheetahs out hunting.
 Great lilac-breasted roller photo opportunities and gazelles with their babies.